AnonymousPrioritizationSubmission/BugPrioritization/README.md

 If you are planning to implement the entire process we used:

-1) I: To upload data.
+1) I: (Initial Processing) To upload data.

 2) TM: (Topic Modeling) Creating our topics using LDA with the dataset.

-3) We separated these classifiers into BERT (TBC) and Naive Bayes (TNB) depending on which text classifier you plan to use.
+3) TBC or TNB: (Training) We separated these classifiers into BERT (TBC) and Naive Bayes (TNB) depending on which text classifier you plan to use.
 Once you have your LDA topics, you train a text classifier for each topic using these codes.

-4) P: Once you have your topics and text classifiers, you may implement the pipelines accordingly.
+4) P: (Pipelines) Once you have your topics and text classifiers, you may implement the pipelines accordingly.
 To test a dataset using this repository, you must access the pipelines.
 To test your dataset with any of the three pipelines, make sure your priority levels are organized using label_map = {'P1': 1, 'P2': 2, 'P3': 3, 'P4': 4, 'P5': 5}.
 From there, it is easy to compare the pipeline and actual results.

 If implementing this process from scratch, you may have to adjust the file names within these codes.